wing5wong/artisan-whs-static/source/_events/2022-06-09_reduced-student-hours.md

 ---
 Kia ora koutou

-Advance Notice re: Wednesday, 15 June and Thursday, 16 June - reduced student hours.
+Advance Notice re: **Wednesday, 15 June and Thursday, 16 June - reduced student hours**.

 Our student attendance levels have generally continued to be very good this term and we have continued to operate school as normally as possible in the current Covid environment - thank you for your support.